symbol/symbol-docs/source/guides/workshops/creating-a-new-workshop.rst

 Start by choosing the topic and target audience.
 Workshops published in this repository must be open source, available online and come with a written or recorded guide.

-Consider checking already published workshops, just in case you could contribute to one of them instead of creating a whole new workshop from scratch.
+Consider checking already published workshops.
+You could contribute to one of them instead of creating a complete new workshop from scratch.

 ***************************
 Fork nem2-workshop-template
 ***************************

-We suggest forking the `nem2-workshop-template <https://github.com/nemtech/nem2-workshop-template/>`__.
+We suggest forking the `nem2-workshop-template <https://github.com/nemtech/nem2-workshop-template/>`_.
 However, it is not necessary to follow the structure proposed as long as the previous requirements are met.

 1. Check your Ruby version meets our requirements.